 Are you interested in becoming a licensed practical nurse (LPN)?
-Would you like to know what you can do with a nursing diploma that leads to a full state license upon passing the NCLEX exam (National Council Licensure Examination)?
+Would you like to know what you can do with a nursing certificate that leads to a full state license upon passing the NCLEX exam (National Council Licensure Examination)?
 Helping people and a passion for caring are hallmarks of nursing.
 You can become a licensed practical nurse to help others in their time of need.

 What Does a Licensed Practical Nurse Do?